catboost/catboost/README.md

 CatBoost is a machine learning method based on gradient boosting over decision trees.

 Main advantages of CatBoost:
-  - Superior quality when compared with other libraries.
+  - Superior quality when compared with other GBDT libraries.
+  - Best in class inference speed.
   - Support for both numerical and categorical features.
+  - Fast GPU and multi-GPU (on one node) support for training.
   - Data visualization tools included.

 The following implementations are available: